Study Blood at the Molecular Level

 Who Is the Ideal Student for This Program?

-This certificate program is best for those who have successfully completed a baccalaureate degree, typically in a science such as biology, chemistry, or microbiology, and want to pursue the laboratory science profession without completing another bachelor’s degree.
+This certificate program is best for those who have successfully completed a baccalaureate degree, typically in a science such as biology, chemistry, or microbiology, and want to pursue a profession as a hematologist or hematology specialist without completing another bachelor’s degree.
 There will also be a clinical rotation requirement in your geographical area to complete this program.
 Applicants with clinical laboratory experience may be eligible to waive individual clinical practicum requirements.

-The Bureau of Labor Statistics projects that the increase in the aging population is expected to lead to a greater need to diagnose medical conditions through laboratory procedures, such as cancer or type 2 diabetes.
-Overall employment of medical laboratory technologists and technicians is expected to grow 11% from 2018 to 2028, faster than the average for all occupations, with a median salary of $52,330 per year.1
+The Bureau of Labor Statistics projects that the increase in the aging population is expected to lead to a greater need for hematologists to diagnose medical conditions through laboratory procedures, such as cancer or type 2 diabetes.
+Overall employment of medical laboratory technologists and technicians is expected to grow 11% from 2020 to 2030, faster than the average for all occupations, with a median salary of $54,180 per year.1

 - Lab Manager: $70,349 median salary2